MPR Radio Interview 19:230:00/19:23

 ~ As a player and producer, MacKenzie is often engaged for live shows and studio projects, and can be heard on numerous recordings and several documentaries.
 One of her studio productions sold over 585,000 copies.
 Laura both produced and performed in the popular and festive "Charladies Christmas" and "Gaelfest!" shows.

-~ In performance, Laura currently appears as a solo artist, in duos with Dáithí Sproule, Ross Sutter, in Willow Brae with harpist Andrea Stern, and in the ensembles Laura MacKenzie and the Lads, Northern Gael and the new 10-piece band Brass Lassie and in SimpleGifts with Billy McLaughlin.
+~ In performance, Laura currently appears as a solo artist, in duos with Dáithí Sproule, Ross Sutter, in Willow Brae with harpist Andrea Stern, and in the ensembles Laura MacKenzie and the Lads, The Frothy Band, and the new 10-piece band Brass Lassie and in SimpleGifts with Billy McLaughlin.

 ~ Laura's powerful array of wind instruments includes wooden flutes, many whistles, concertina, Scottish smallpipes, Border pipes, French Cornemuse, Spanish Gaita, Medieval English Greatpipes, Leicester smallpipes, gemshorn and voice.

 "Northfield's Laura MacKenzie - Celtic Music Wizard"

 "Catching Up with Celtic Music Wizard Laura MacKenzie" by Susan Hvistendahl,